SchlossVRL/coloremoblues/README.md

 `T_BCP.csv`: Mean color-emotion associaitons and color coordinates for the Berkeley Color Project 37 (BCP-37) colors

-`T_EmoSubj.csv`: Color-emotion association ratings (Happy/sad and Angry) for the BCP-37 colors for each subject
+`T_BCPEmoSubj.csv`: Color-emotion association ratings (Happy/sad and Angry) for the BCP-37 colors for each subject

 `BCPcoloremo.m`: MATLAB code used to analysze and plot the color-emotion association data for the BCP-37 colors